 Last week, we reported that the NHL Players’ Association, MLB Players’ Association, and NFL Players’ Association sued the city of Pittsburgh for charging a fee on nonresident professional athletes that play within the city.
 These fees, often referred to as jock taxes, have come under fire over the past few years.

-The players’ associations are not challenging the legality of jock taxes in general.
-It is well established that states and municipalities have the right to tax income earned by athletes in their jurisdiction. …Continue Reading
+The players’ associations are not challenging the legality of jock taxes in general, about which you can continue reading here.
+It is well established that states and municipalities have the right to tax …Continue Reading

 The city of Pittsburgh is being challenged for a fee it is charging nonresident professional athletes who play for Pittsburgh teams.

 The NHL Players’ Association, MLB Players’ Association, and NFL Players’ Association, along with baseball player Jeff Francoeur and hockey players Kyle Palmieri and Scott Wilson, have sued the city of Pittsburgh.
 The city currently imposes a three percent general revenue income fee on professional athletes who reside out of state.
 Athletes who live in the city, however, pay only a one percent fee.
 Pittsburgh …Continue Reading